lmc2179/lmc2179.github.io/drafts/ratio_ci.md

 - Cost per impression: $\text{Cost per impression} = \frac{\text{Total spend}}{\text{Impression count}}$
 - Percent increase: $\text{Lift} = \frac{\text{Total new metric}}{\text{Total old metric}}$

 The reason for this is that ... .

 Introduce a synthetic example, Pareto/Binomial

 # But the "obvious" ratio estimate is biased, and standard errors can be tricky

-The naive estimator is biased
+The naive estimator is biased though this is less of an issue with large sample sizes

 The variance of a corrected estimator is not obvious

+The "cookbook" taylor series solution produces good/bad estimates (?)

 # Detour: The Jackknife as a method for correcting bias and computing standard errors